suffolklibraries/lgc/content/collections/events/art-space-pottery-clay-workshop.md

     content:
       -
         type: text
-        text: 'Art space takes place at Gainsborough Community Library,IP3 0RL.'
+        text: 'Art space takes place at Great Cornard Library, CO10 0JU.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There are bus routes that are three to five minute walk from the venue.'
+        text: 'There are bus routes that are 5 minute walk from the venue.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There are wide doors for those that have extra accessibility needs.'
+        text: 'The venue has free carparking on site.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The venue has automatic double doors for those that require extra accessibility. ' -
     type: heading
     attrs: